-Our WISH can turn your dreams into reality
+Our assistance programs can turn your dreams into reality

 For many people, the biggest hurdle to buying a home is coming up with tens of thousands of dollars for a down payment.
-The Workforce Initiative Subsidy for Homeownership (WISH) provides grants that can reduce your out-of-pocket contribution to your down payment to a manageable amount.
+The Workforce Initiative Subsidy for Homeownership (WISH) and Middle Income Down Payment Assistance (MDPA) programs provide grants that can reduce your out-of-pocket contribution to your down payment to a manageable amount.

 Let's talk through your options when buying your first home